thinkingmachines/unicef-ai4d-poverty-mapping/README.md

 ## 📜Documentation

-We are using [Quarto](https://quarto.org/) to maintain the Unicef AI4D Poverty Mapping [documentation site.](https://thinkingmachines.github.io/unicef-ai4d-poverty-mapping/)
+We are using [Quarto](https://quarto.org/) to maintain the Unicef AI4D Relative Wealth [documentation site.](https://thinkingmachines.github.io/unicef-ai4d-poverty-mapping/)

 Here are some quick tips to running quarto/updating the doc site, assuming you're on Linux.